VEX IQ Elementary Division with Triangle Elementary School

 Teamwork Champion Award for Highest Scoring Finals Match

-From May 2016 to May 2017, I leveled up once again by joining the VEX Robotics Competition team at Graham Park Middle School.
-It was a big leap.
-We traded in plastic parts for metal robots, and that meant more complex builds and more advanced programming.
-The learning curve was definitely steep, but I embraced the challenge.
-My team and I poured our energy into designing, testing, and documenting every step of our process.
-In the end, we created not only a competitive robot but also an exceptional engineering notebook that showcased our growth and teamwork.
-This year truly pushed my skills to a new level and fueled my excitement for engineering.
+From May 2016 to May 2017, I leveled up again by joining the VEX Robotics Competition team at Graham Park Middle School.
+We traded in plastic parts for metal parts, and that meant everything was more complex.
+The learning curve was definitely steep, but my team and I still put everything we had into designing, testing, and documenting every step of our process.
+In the end, we created a competitive robot and an engineering notebook that showcased our growth and teamwork.
+This year I really grew as an engineer and as a person.

 VRC High Division with Enginotic 6 Robotics